facundobatista/substool/README.md

 # subtitles

-Tool to handle and fix subtitles general issues
+Tool to handle and fix subtitles general issues.